nix-community/robotnix/docs/src/f-droid.md

 Obtaining the URL is in general very easy but it's not obvious where to obtain the public key.

 We'll take the microG repository as an example.
-The repository is located at https://microg.org/fdroid/repo.
+The repository is located [here]( https://microg.org/fdroid/repo).
 To obtain the repository index download the `index.xml` file from the repository root:
 ```console
 $ curl -LO https://microg.org/fdroid/repo/index.xml
 ```